dariopb/goreverselb/README.md

 ## SNI/Host proxy loadbalancing

 The reverselb server will try to do protocol identification in order to get a possible SNI/Hostname style redirection on the same tunnel port (to be able to share the same service port with multiple service instances).
-The load balancing is done on serive instance names if multiple registrations for the same name/port are made.
+The load balancing is done on service instance names if multiple registrations for the same name/port are made.

 The currently supported protos are:
 * HTTP **_connect_** protocol
-* Custom HA-PROXY like protocol (**_PROXY->_[byte_len]_instanceName_**)
+* Custom HA-PROXY like protocol (**_PROXY->_**[byte_len]**_instanceName_**[\n])
 * HTTP **_Host_** header _[not yet added]_
 * TLS ClientHello **_SNI_** extension